 By Katie Vasquez

-Tommy is a born and bred New Yorker who grew up Catholic in Hell’s Kitchen.
+Tommy is a born and bred New Yorker who grew up Catholic in Hell’s Kitchen, Manhattan.

-He recommitted to his faith 3 years ago when he heard the testimony of a friend.
+He recommitted to his faith three years ago when he heard the testimony of a friend.

-“It’s been maybe the last 5 or 6 years where I’m really, like, buckling down and maybe it’s the last three years is where I, you know, started with, you know, with, with the, with the miraculous medal and then, you know, the last, the last two years, every client that comes to me gets it,” said Houlihan.
+“It’s been maybe the last five or six years where I’m really, like, buckling down.
+And maybe it’s the last three years where I started with the miraculous medal,” he told Currents News.
+“The last two years, every client that comes to me gets it.”

 “She’s got nobody backing her up in tattooing, nobody,” said Houlihan.